-Klabin invested R$ 820 million throughout the first quarter 2020 in its operations and new projects.
-Of the total invested, R$ 72 million was allocated to forestry operations and R$ 198 million to investments in the operational continuity of the plants that together represent investment in the Company’s operational maintenance.
-In addition, R$ 23 million was invested in special projects representing projects with a short-term horizon and quick returns.
-These investments represent cash and are not considered as investments involving the forestry activities of subsidiaries through Special Purpose Entities (SPEs) with the contribution of forest assets booked on Klabin’s balance sheet.
+Klabin invested R$ 998 million in the second quarter 2020 in its operations and new expansion projects.
+Of the total invested, R$ 47 million was allocated to forestry operations and R$ 39 million to investments in the operational continuity of the plants that together represent investment in the Company’s operational maintenance.
+Investments in forestry were lower in the second quarter due to the location of Klabin’s forest assets in regions with prolonged drought and the consequent need to postpone planting in some areas.
+Part of the maintenance investments were also postponed to the second semester, which will concentrate most of the budgeted amount for the year.
+Despite this calendar effect on Klabin’s investments in maintenance, the budget for 2020 remains unchanged.
+Also, R$ 4 million was invested in special projects involving operations with a short- term horizon and quick returns with the Company’s strategic purposes in mind.
+These investments represent cash and are not considered as investments involving the forestry activities of subsidiaries through Special Purpose Entities (SPEs) executed through the injection of forest assets already existing in Klabin’s balance sheet.

 The new expansion cycle approved on April 16 envisages a gross investment of R$ 9.1 billion, comprising the installation of two paper packaging machines with a nominal capacity of 920 thousand tons of paper and situated at Klabin`s Puma Unit where the Company already produces bleached hardwood, softwood and fluff pulp.
 Klabin has negotiated financing for the project from ECA’s, BNDES, IDB Invest, IFC and JICA.